apenella/go-docker-builder/README.md

 ```

 ## Examples
 On folder [examples](https://github.com/apenella/go-docker-builder/tree/master/examples), you could find some `go-docker-build` examples.
-Among those examples you could find how to build images using distinct Docker build context locations, Docker registry or git authentications, etc.
+Among those examples you could find how to build images using distinct Docker build context, how to authenticate to Docker registry or git server, etc.

 To run any example, the repository is provided with some resources that let you to start an ephemeral environment where examples can run.
-The environments run on `docker-compose` and start a Docker registry, a git server and a client container where example runs.
+Each environments run on `docker-compose` and starts a Docker registry, a git server and a client container where example runs.
 That environments are also used to run functional test.

 Each example is also provide by a `Makefile` which helps you to start the examples or tests.